desecho/blog/content/posts/windows-tips.md

 Countries -> Select a country you'd like to save as a favorite -> Hamburger menu -> Heart.

 Settings:
-Enable "CyberSec", "Auto connect", "Start NordVPN on startup", "Start minimized", "App Kill Switch" and select applications you want to kill if a VPN connection drops.
+Enable "Auto connect", "Start NordVPN on startup", "Start minimized", "App Kill Switch" and select applications you want to kill if a VPN connection drops.
 The apps have to be running while setting this up.
 Choose System of measurement.

 ## Usage